Enduring Love (film): Critical response

 Empire, however, voted it number 426 on their list of the 500 greatest films ever made.

 At RogerEbert.com, the film received 3 of 4 stars.
 The reviewer points out the film is among the few dealing with the fact that sometimes, we have a choice about what happens and how we react.
 It causes the viewer to ask, What would I have done?

 The Guardian's Rob Mackie describes the film's opening scene as startling and beautifully shot, a 'vivid, colourful scene - bright red balloon, bright blue sky, bright green grass.'
-This is contrasted with the subsequential muted and downbeat.
+This is contrasted with the subsequently muted and downbeat.
 Giving the film a 3 out of 5 stars, he describes it as a 'thoughtful philosophical inquiry (which) becomes a less convincing thriller'.
 It 'intrigues but ultimately disappoints'.

-Calling the film a 'jokeless gloomarama,' The New Yorker's Anthony Lane wrote, 'The ideas behind “Enduring Love” may be fascinating, but they don’t play; they sulk.'
+Calling the film a 'jokeless gloomarama,' The New Yorker's Anthony Lane wrote, 'The ideas behind “Enduring Love” may be fascinating, but they don't play; they sulk.'
 He feels the lack of grip persists to the finale and the climax feels clenched and ridiculous.

-Giving the film a 4 out of 5 stars, Nev Pierce of BBC News Online desccribes the film as, 'An intelligent and gripping dramatic thriller, Enduring Love is a real rarity: a film better than the book.'
+Giving the film a 4 out of 5 stars, Nev Pierce of BBC News Online describes the film as, 'An intelligent and gripping dramatic thriller, Enduring Love is a real rarity: a film better than the book.'
 While admitting it isn't flawless, he calls it both ambitious and vigorous, and worthy of viewers' attention.